-If I don’t pick up my pass, am I still charged?
+If I don’t request my pass, am I still charged?

-Yes, the U-Pass program is mandatory.
-If you are eligible, and have not secured an exemption, you will be charged the U-Pass fee whether or not you pick up your U-Pass.
+Yes, the U-Pass BC program is mandatory.
+If you are eligible, and have not secured an exemption, you will be charged the U-Pass BC fee whether or not you request the U-Pass BC Benefit.

-When do I pay for my U-Pass BC card?
+When do I pay for my U-Pass BC?

-The U-Pass charges are included in your student fees.
-For Winter Terms 1 and 2, you will be assessed the U-Pass BC fee at the beginning of each term and will be charged for all 4 months of U-Pass at once.
-For the summer term only, you will be assessed and charged the U-Pass fee on a monthly basis and are only eligible for U-Pass BC in each month that you meet eligibility requirements.
-For example, if you are taking courses and meet eligibility requirements in May and June, you are only eligible to receive a U-Pass for May and June and will not receive a U-Pass for July and August.
+The U-Pass BC charges are included in your student fees.
+For Winter Terms 1 and 2 you will be assessed the U-Pass BC fee at the beginning of each term and charged for all four months at once.
+For the summer terms you will be assessed and charged the U-Pass BC fee on a monthly basis, and are only eligible for U-Pass BC in each month that you meet eligibility requirements.
+For example, if you are taking courses and meet eligibility requirements in May and June, you are only eligible to receive a U-Pass BC for May and June and will not receive a U-Pass BC for July and August.

 What if I owe tuition or am on financial hold?

-Effective September 23, 2011 – through an agreement with TransLink and the Ministry of Transportation, UBC is now able to issue U-Passes to students on financial hold, who are paying tuition in installments.
-Students who have fees owing from prior academic years will be prevented from claiming their U-Pass until the fees owing have been paid.
+UBC is able to issue U-Pass BC benefits to students on financial hold who are paying tuition in installments.
+Students who have fees owing from prior academic years will be prevented from claiming their U-Pass benefit until the fees owing have been paid.
 For more information on tuition deadlines click here.

 For additional information about the Compass Card, please refer to Translink's: